eecs230/lab1/README.md

 4. Run the installer—defaults should be fine.
 (Windows: check all of the “Create associations” boxes when they appear.)

-5. Windows only: Set the toolchain in CLion to `C:\mingw-w64\mingw64` and ignore the warnings about version numbers.
+5. Windows only: Set the toolchain in CLion to the location where you installed MinGW.
+The folder you select should contain subfolders with names like `bin` and `lib`.
+Ignore the warnings about version numbers.

 ## GitHub Setup